acts-project/acts/docs/core/geometry/layerless/layerless.md

 Several navigation delegates built upon the {class}`Acts::Delegate` template class are defined and can be adapted and specialized for dedicated detector layouts.
 These delegates are called:

-- `Acts::Experimental::SurfaceCandidatesDelegate` that is called for updating the information at initialization, within the volume or at a volume switch caused by traversing a portal
+- `Acts::Experimental::IInternalNavigation` that is called for updating the information at initialization, within the volume or at a volume switch caused by traversing a portal
-- `Acts::Experimental::DetectorVolumeFinder` which allows to find a volume by global position (and is usually only needed at initialization of the navigation) and which is attached to a {class}`Acts::Experimental::Portal` to switch volumes when traversing a portal
+- `Acts::Experimental::IExternalNavigation` which allows to find a volume by global position (and is usually only needed at initialization of the navigation) and which is attached to a {class}`Acts::Experimental::Portal` to switch volumes when traversing a portal

 ## Detailed Description